Email marketing is central to your marketing campaign.

-There is one thing that makes this solution unique: it’s designed specifically for use within Gmail.
-For those who spend a lot of time conducting business via their inbox, this is a plugin to consider.
+There is one thing that makes this browser extension unique: it’s designed specifically for use with your Gmail account.
+For those who spend a lot of time conducting business via their inbox, this is certainly a browser extension to consider.

 There are several features that give Streak a leg up on the competition, with some of my favorites including:

 - Collaboration tools, allowing you to easily share contacts, files and much more.